jmetzger/training-kubernetes-docker-en/warum-kubernetes.md

-# Warum Kubernetes / Hintergründe
+# Why Kubernetes / some backgrounds

-  * Virtualisierung von Hardware - 5fache bessere Auslastung
+  * Virtualiuzation of Operating Systems - 5times more efficient
   * Google als Ausgangspunkt
-  * Software 2014 als OpenSource zur Verfügung gestellt
+  * Software 2014 available as Open Source
-  * Optimale Ausnutzung der Hardware, hunderte bis tausende Dienste können auf einigen Maschinen laufen (Cluster)
+  * Use Hardware in a effective way, hundreds to thousands of services on a couple of mahines (Cluster)
   * Immutable - System
-  * Selbstheilend
+  * Self headling

-# Wozu dient Kubernetes
+# Wny use Kubernetes ?

-  * Orchestrierung von Containern
+  * Orchestration of Containern
-  * am gebräuchlisten aktuell Docker
+  * most commonly use with Docker